 The multihead feature on Sun RayTM DTUs enables users to control separate applications on multiple screens, or heads, using a single keyboard and pointer device attached to the primary DTU.
 Users can also display and control a single application, such as a spreadsheet, on multiple screens.
 System administrators create multihead groups that may be accessed by users.
-A multihead group, consisting of between two and 16 DTUs controlled by one keyboard and mouse, may be composed of any mix of Sun Ray DTUs, such as Sun Ray 1, Sun Ray 100, Sun Ray 150, and Sun Ray 170, for instance.
+A multihead group, consisting of between two and 16 DTUs controlled by one keyboard and mouse, may be composed of Sun Ray 1, Sun Ray 100, and Sun Ray 150 DTUs.
 Each DTU presents an X screen of the multihead X display.